bbatsov/clojure-style-guide/README.md

     ```

 * <a name="empty-lines-between-top-level-forms"></a>
-  Use empty lines between top-level forms.
+  Use a single empty line between top-level forms.
 <sup>[[link](#empty-lines-between-top-level-forms)]</sup>

     ```Clojure